Call for the Best Deals : 0800 098 8877

 • Hammer

-• Vibrating plate compactor (you can hire these for about £40/day)
+• Vibrating plate compactor (hire for about £40/day)

-📞 Check with your council: Most domestic greenhouses don’t need planning permission, but if it’s going near a boundary or you’re in a conservation area, give them a ring.
+📞 Planning permission: Most domestic greenhouses don't need it, but if you're going near a boundary or you're in a conservation area, give your council a ring.
 Five-minute call now beats a five-figure enforcement notice later.

-Greenhouse Size Recommended Base Depth Concrete Volume Needed Approx. DIY Cost
+Greenhouse Size Base Depth Concrete Volume Approx. DIY Cost With Labour

 Step-by-Step: Building Your Concrete Greenhouse Base